-Well, it’s been six years since the last Harry Potter movie.
+Well, it’s been seven years since the last Harry Potter movie in 2011.
 Are you still feeling the loss?
 Do you still mourn that Harry isn’t around in your life any longer?
 It’s O.K. we have all felt like that over the last six years in varying degrees.

 Even ‘Pottermore’ suggests you should move on by now if you’ve seen the movies and read the books.
 They even give 7 tips on how to do so!